How To Avoid Catching The Flu This Winter, With Or Without A Flu Vaccine

 It’s also important to encourage hand washing now more than ever to prevent spreading germs.
 Be sure to remind children to wash their hands often to minimize their chances of catching any illness others are spreading in their environment.
 This is a simple way to minimize your chances of catching anything out there this time of year.

 It’s even more important to also serve real, whole foods to boost the immune system this time of year.
 Processed foods and chemical additives wreak havoc on bodies, especially children’s bodies.
-Concentrate on serving fresh produce, whole grains, healthy proteins and natural ingredients.
+Concentrate on serving fresh produce, whole grains, healthy proteins, and natural ingredients.
 All of these not only provide immune-boosting vitamins and nutrients, but they also replace foods that harm the immune system, such as sugars and artificial ingredients.

 Eating a healthy diet can help prevent many illnesses, including the flu! https://t.co/KeAyLBbbwe